Protecting data, as well as utilising it, is fundamental to business success

 This legislation includes civil penalties of up to $340,000 for individuals and up to $1.7 million for businesses, along with the payment of compensation for damages or other remedies, for those who fail to correctly notify affected customers of any data breaches involving their personal information that might result in serious harm.

-Featuring the latest in technology, power and environmental systems, their data centres have an uptime rating across the floor space of 99.98%, with an actual DC uptime of 100%, supposedly providing virtually uninterruptible performance.
+Featuring the latest in technology, power and environmental systems, their data centers have an uptime rating across the floor space of 99.98%, with an actual DC uptime of 100%, supposedly providing virtually uninterruptible performance.